 Determining Liability in a Tow Truck Accident

-- An investigation reveals that the truck caused an accident because of maintenance issues
+- An investigation reveals that the truck caused an accident because of maintenance issues.

-- The accident occurred because the driver did not have adequate training to handle tow trucks
+- The accident occurred because the driver did not have adequate training to handle tow trucks.

-- The driver was under the influence of drugs at the time when the accident occurred
+- The driver was under the influence of drugs at the time when the accident occurred.

-- The driver did not yield when entering an intersection
+- The driver did not yield when entering an intersection.

-Consider an Anderson Tow Truck Lawyer Today
+Consider Hiring an Anderson Tow Truck Lawyer at Our Firm Today